-Looking beyond children’s interests as a definition for child-centred curricula
+Looking beyond children’s interests for child-centred curricula

 The views expressed by contributors are their own and not the view of The Sector.